-Franconia Township is required to file a strategy plan that addresses how the Township intends on reducing the amount of sediment in the impaired Skippack Creek over the next 40 years, with measurable results within the next five years.
+Franconia Township is required to file a strategy plan that addresses how the Township intends on reducing the amount of sediment in the impaired Skippack Creek and Indian Creek, with measurable results within the next five years.
 The Township's MS4 Committee has worked closely with the Township Engineers to develop a plan that they believe will accomplish a reduction in the sediment level and satisfy the requirements of the PA Department of Environmental Protection (PADEP) and the U.S. Environmental Protection Agency (EPA).
-The plan was approved via Resolution 15-40-14-12.
-The plan can be viewed by clicking here or by stopping into the office and requesting to review the document.
+The plans can be viewed by clicking here or by stopping into the office and requesting to review the document.

 The Franconia Township Public Works Department completed the installation of a rain garden.
 The rain garden project was selected for grant funding through the Pennsylvania Department of Community and Economic Development.
 It provides both a mechanism for managing stormwater runoff and providing information to the park patrons about the benefits of rain gardens.
-Click here to read more about the project or click here to view additional pictures.
+Click here to read more about the project.
 The final plantings were added and the signage is the last step in the completion of the project.

-Stormwater Ordinance Status: Franconia Township updated its stormwater ordinance when it enacted Ordinance 377 on August 18th, 2014.
-This ordinance was an update to the original ordinance approved in 2005.
+Stormwater Ordinance Status: Franconia Township updated its Stormwater Ordinance when it enacted Ordinance 377 on August 18, 2014.
+This Ordinance was an update to the original Ordinance approved in 2005.
 Ordinance #377 implements provisions of the "Neshaminy Creek Watershed Act 167 Stormwater Management Plan" in accordance with PA Act 167.
-It sets forth new and amends prior definitions, stormwater management regulations for water quality and quantity, stormwater best management practice (BMP) operations and maintenance requirements, inspections and right of entry regulations, fees and exepenses, prohibited activities, and the enforcement of the ordinance and penalties for violations.
+It sets forth new and amends prior definitions, stormwater management regulations for water quality and quantity, Stormwater Best Management Practice (BMP) operations and maintenance requirements, inspections and right of entry regulations, fees and expenses, prohibited activities, and the enforcement of the Ordinance and penalties for violations.